 3. Get Paid for Your Gadgets

 If you do a quick Google search, you’ll find a plethora of companies that offer cash for your electronics.
 It can be hard to know which one to choose.
-UK-based Top Dollar Mobile also has phone recycling and received a #1 ranking in Good Housekeeping magazine for highest price offered for used phones. uSell searches a network of buyers and gives you a list of offers for your electronics.
+Some offer phone recycling.
+There are some companies that search a network of buyers and gives you a list of offers for your electronics.
 They find buyers for phones, tablets, digital cameras and more.
 Most companies will also cover shipping costs.

 4. Sell Your Used Electronics